 It’s winter and the monkey caps are out in Bengal.
 The nip in the air makes the Kolkattan soul crave for a piping hot cup of cha in small earthen cups.
 What better accompaniment to this than an evening full of music soaked in earthy, rustic flavours?

 Bauls are a syncretic religious sect with strains of Tantra, Sufi Islam, Vaishnavism and Buddhism.
-Baul gaan (song) are forms of folk music sung by minstrels from the Bengal area in South Asia.
+Baul gaan (song) is a form of folk music sung by minstrels from the Bengal area in South Asia.
 This constitutes Bangladesh, the Indian states of West Bengal, Tripura and Assam’s Barak Valley.
 Baul music has roots in Bengal’s rural culture and celebrates celestial love with the use of earthly metaphors which point towards essential life truths.

 Though the origin of these mystic artists remains unknown, mention of Bauls has been found in Bengali texts dating as far back as the 15th century.
 Etymologically, the word baul may have been derived from the Sanskrit word vatula which means ‘enlightened, lashed by the wind to the point of losing one's sanity, god's madcap, detached from the world, and seeker of truth’.
 Another possibility of the origin of the word may be the Sanskrit word vyakula which stands for ‘a state of restlessness or being disordered’.
 Since their music carries with it the aroma of the earthly soil characterised by their nomad-like dwelling, their songs are sung in hearty, strong strains longing for union with the divine.